grantcarthew/start-prototype/docs/cli/start-config-context.md

 - **edit** - Modify existing context configuration
 - **remove** - Delete context from configuration

 **Note:** Context documents can be defined in both global and local configs.
-These commands manage either scope using the `[scope]` argument.
-If scope is omitted, the command prompts interactively.
+Use the `--local` flag to manage contexts in the local configuration.
+Without flags, commands operate on the merged configuration or prompt interactively.

 ## Context Configuration Structure